-The County's Land Use Services Department would work together with community members to create a guide that

-Piles of junk, particularly those visible from roadways or trails, constitute a code violation.
-Volunteers can help identify these violations and report them to County staff so they can be resolved.
-Photo source: Marlon Doss educates volunteers on how to identify and document code violations and assist in gaining compliance in the Lake Arrowhead communities.
+The County's Land Use Services Department would work together with community members to create a guide that Pilos of junk particularly those visible from readyage or educates volunteers on how to identify and document code educates volunteers on how to identify and document code violations and assist in gaining compliance in the Lake Arrowhead communities.
 This guide would allow the professional code enforcement staff who work for the County to focus their efforts on addressing more serious and complex issues that go beyond the volunteers' responsibilities.